Skarfurinn/aur/README.md

 Bitcoin is an experimental new digital currency that enables instant payments to anyone, anywhere in the world.
 Bitcoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
-Bitcoin Core is the name of open source software which enables the use of this currency.
+Auroracoin Core is the name of open source software which enables the use of this currency.

-For more information, as well as an immediately useable, binary version of the Bitcoin Core software, see https://www.bitcoin.org/en/download.
+For more information, as well as an immediately useable, binary version of the Auroracoin Core software, see https://www.bitcoin.org/en/download.

 License
 -------

-Bitcoin Core is released under the terms of the MIT license.
+Auroracoin Core is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see http://opensource.org/licenses/MIT.

 Development process